Blue Kikai-Kumo Ishidatami Shibori Tenugui

 Machine aided bound-resist in scattered blocks pattern

 Technique: Kikai-kumo Shibori -Machine-aided kumo shibori, where a point in a piece of cloth is caught on a hook that retracts into an apparatus where threads automatically wind around the gathered tip.
 The artisan operator must have a steady hand and a feel for the tension and time it takes to complete a desired amount of binding.
 The shaped cloth is held firmly while thread is bound from the base of the unit, where the folds are held gathered together, to the top near the hook.
 The spacing of the thread is even.
 A machine was invented in 1900s in Arimatsu to repeatedly perform this technique in which the thread is neither knotted nor cut but is carried to the next unit, mimicking the te-kumo shibori done by hand with a hook.
-Process illustrations are from the book “Shibori: The Inventive Art of Japanese Shaped Resist Dyeing” by Wada, Rice, and Barton. (c)1983
+Process illustrations are from the book “Shibori: The Inventive Art of Japanese Shaped Resist Dyeing” by Wada, Rice, and Barton. (c)1983.
+The pattern is called Ishidatami, meaning stone pavement.

 Pattern: Kumo - Spider (however, when describing this type of shibori, it is references spider webs)